 PEER-REVIEW JOURNAL ARTICLES

-Forthcoming The Time of Agony: Abjectivity politics and the investigation of migrant deaths along the US-Mexico border.
+Forthcoming (May/June 2022) The Time of Agony: Abjectivity politics and the investigation of migrant deaths along the US-Mexico border.
 Current Anthropology.

 2020 Absent and Present: Biopolitics and the materiality of body counts on the US-Mexico border.
 Journal of Material Culture.
 Pre-print online. doi: 10.1177/1359183520959397.